changjiashuai/SwiftUI-MVVM-Concept/README.md

 # UI behavior
-Click to watch the expected UI behavior for the example
+Click to watch the expected UI behavior of the example

 * Shared source of data with different presentations
 * Views control